kafkaphoenix/newleaf_demos/README.md

 # newleaf_demos

-This repository contains a collection of demos that demonstrate the capabilities of the newleaf engine.
+This repository contains a collection of demos that showcase the capabilities of the [newleaf engine](https://github.com/kafkaphoenix/newleaf).

 ## Flappy Bird